 A "safe harbor" rule keeps taxpayers safe from the IRS.
 If you follow the rule, the IRS won't bother you.
 The IRS is enacting a safe harbor rule for landlords solely for purposes of the pass-through deduction.
 If you follow the rule, the IRS will assume your rental activity is a business for purposes of the pass-through deduction—but for no other purpose.

 You must satisfy three requirements to use the safe harbor:

 If you have more than one residential rental property, you can combine them together for purposes of these requirements.
 However, you can't combine residential with commercial properties.

-You cannot use this safe harbor if you live in the property more than 14 days during the year, or more than 10% of the number the days during the year the property is rented.
+You can't use this safe harbor if you live in the property more than 14 days during the year or more than 10% of the number the days during the year the property is rented.

 Real estate rented or leased under a triple net lease is also not eligible for this safe harbor.
 Triple net leases require the tenant to pay for maintenance and insurance as well as rent.
 They are seldom used for residential real estate.

 The 250-hour rental services requirement applies year-by-year for 2018 through 2022.
 For 2023 and later, you satisfy the requirement if 250 or more hours of services are performed in any three of five consecutive years ending with the current year.
 Real estate rental services include the following:

 Such services don't all have to be performed by you, the property owner.
 They may also be performed by your employees, agents, or independent contractors.
 For example, if you hire a real estate management company, the time they spend managing your property counts toward the 250-hour requirement.

 The following types of activities do not count toward the 250 hours:

 Starting in 2019, you must maintain contemporaneous time reports, logs, or other records, showing: